CSSPLICE/splice-catalog/README.md

 To install the node packages: `docker compose --profile catalog run catalog yarn install`

-To run the splice catalog application: `docker compose --profile catalog up`
+To start the splice catalog application: `docker compose --profile catalog up`

 Once the container starts you'll want to

-To exec into the running container: `docker compose --profile catalog exec catalog bash`
+To exec into the running container: `docker compose --profile catalog exec catalog bash` (if you are on windows, you'll need to add winpty)

 And run `yarn migrate` to instantiate the database

 From inside this container, you can also run other yarn commands (install, add <package>, etc)

+## Import Catalog Data

+Once the application is running, upload any data files to [http://localhost:3000/upload](http://localhost:3000/upload)

 ## Import Ontology Data